lmangall/push_swap/README.md

+VSCode:
+Collapse all regions in Visual Studio Code is Cmd+K followed by Cmd+0 (zero).
+Cmd+j hides the terminal

 # push_swap
 Coding assignment from the 42 Berlin school : sort a stack of int in the most efficient way possible